CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+Push - pushing sends the recent commit history from your local repository up to GitHub.

 ## Question 14